anisayari/createurstech.fr/README.md

  To add a creator you have to ask for a Pull Request.
 Your pull Request have to modify ONLY the file : `_data/creators.yml` and add ALL the followings fiels at the current time for the creator you are asking for proposal

 ```
+{
+  "#SPECIFY USERNAME OF THE CREATOR": {
+    "youtube_channel_id": #SPECIFY THE CHANNEL ID , YOU CAN FIND IT IN youtube.com/channel/CHANNEL_ID_HERE OR IF youtube.com/user/CHANNEL_USERNAME_HERE PLEASE CHECK youtube_channel_username AND LEAVE THIS ONE = '',
+    "youtube_channel_username": #SPECIFY THE CHANNEL USERNAME , YOU CAN FIND IT IN youtube.com/user/CHANNEL_USERNAME OR IF youtube.com/channel/CHANNEL_ID_HERE PLEASE CHECK youtube_channel_id AND LEAVE THIS ONE = '',
+    "categories": "",
+    "twitch_channel_name": #SPECIFY THE CHANNEL NAME, YOU CAN FIND IT IN TWITCH.TV/CHANNEL_NAME_HERE,
+    "twitter_screen_name": #SPECIFY THE CHANNEL NAME, YOU CAN FIND IT IN twitter.com/TWITTER_USERNAME,
+  }

 - categories: #SPECIFY THE CATEGORIES (2 MAX)
-  global_name: #SPECIFY USERNAME OF THE CREATOR
+  global_name:
   plateforms: ''
   twitch_broadcaster_type:
-  twitch_channel_name: #SPECIFY THE CHANNEL NAME, YOU CAN FIND IT IN TWITCH.TV/CHANNEL_NAME_HERE
+  twitch_channel_name:
   twitch_description: ''
   twitch_followers: ''
   twitch_id: ''